nathankot/Karma.gs/readme.md

 - This grid is written in [Stylus](http://learnboost.github.com/stylus/).
 And that's the language you would be working with.
 It is very powerful, and many of its features can't be implemented through other pre-processors (I believe.)

 - You will need to know how to _compile_ or _pre-process_ the Stylus.
 I recommend using [Codekit](http://incident57.com/codekit/).
 Or use [this gem](https://github.com/lucasmazza/ruby-stylus) and the Asset Pipeline for integrating with Rails.
+Or if you use Node, you'll know what to do ;)

 - You should be familiar with the [Goldilocks Approach](http://www.designbyfront.com/demo/goldilocks-approach/)